bashup/.devkit/README.md

 For example, if you wanted to change the files to be processed by cram, you can redefine the `cram.files` function, and to change the pager, redefine the `cram.pager` function.
 To change the cram options, set the `CRAM` environment variable, or add a `.cramrc` file to your project.

+#### dotenv

+The [dotenv](modules/dotenv) module sources a local clone of the [bashup/dotenv](https://github.com/bashup/dotenv/) tool for manipulating .env files in [docker-compose format](https://docs.docker.com/compose/compose-file/#env_file).
+After a `dk use: dotenv`, the rest of your `.dkrc` can use the `.env` function to read, edit, and set defaults in `.env` files -- perfect for project setup scripts or other commands that need configuration.

+In addition, if you are using `direnv` (or the console command of the shell-console module), then you can also use the `dotenv` command directly on the command line.

+For more information on how `dotenv` and `.env` work, please see the [dotenv documentation](https://github.com/bashup/dotenv/).

+#### shell-console

+The [shell-console](modules/shell-console) module implements a `dk.console` function to provide a `script/console` command that starts a bash subshell with the devkit API and all variables available -- a bit like dropping into a debugger for the `dk` command.
+This is particularly handy if you don't have or use `direnv`, as it basically gives you an alternative to typing `script/foo` or `.devkit/dk foo`: within the subshell you can just `dk foo`.

+To activate this in your project, add a `dk use: shell-console` line to your `.dkrc`, just like .devkit does.
+Running `dk console` or `script/console` will then enter a subshell.

 ### Watch Modules

 It's a common task to want to watch files and run commands when they change.  devkit currently supports three file watching tools: